luigi-colella/gatsby-starter-developer-blog/content/2018-07-13-electron-and-create-react-app/index.md

 path: blog/build-electron-app-with-react
 cover: ./preview.png
 coverAlt: electron app with create-react-app
+excerpt: Build a fantastic Electron app from scratch using create-react-app.
 ---
 I recently built an [Electron](https://electronjs.org/ "ElectronJS site") app using [create-react-app](https://github.com/facebook/create-react-app "create-react-app repository").
 I didn’t need to muck about with Webpack, or “eject” my app, either.
 I’ll walk you through how I accomplished this.